JustinHoyt/sdl_ios_guides/docs/Displaying Information/Subscribe Buttons/index.md

 ## Subscribe Buttons
-Subscribe buttons are used to detect changes to hard buttons.
+Subscribe buttons are used to detect changes to hard buttons located in the car's center console or steering wheel.
 You can subscribe to the following hard buttons:

 | Button  | Template | Button Type |
 | ------------- | ------------- | ------------- |